Negative campaigning: Advantages

-Sponsors of overt negative campaigns often cite reasons to support mass communication of negative ideas.
-The Office of National Drug Control Policy uses negative campaigns to steer the public away from health risks.
-Similar negative campaigns have been used to rebut mass marketing by tobacco companies, or to discourage drunk driving.
-Those who conduct negative political campaigns sometimes say the public needs to know about the person he or she is voting for, even if it is bad.
-In other words, if a candidate's opponent is a crook or a bad person, then he or she should be able to tell the public about it.
+Sponsors of overtly negative campaigns often cite reasons to support mass communication of negative ideas.
+The Office of National Drug Control Policy uses negative campaigns to alert the public about serious health risks.
+Similar negative campaigns have been used to rebut mass marketing by tobacco companies or to discourage drunk driving.
+In politics, proponents of negative campaigning argue that voters have a right to know the truth about a candidate even if the information is unfavorable.
+In other words, if an opponent is crooked or unethical, then the public should be informed of the same.

 Martin Wattenberg and Craig Brians, of the University of California, Irvine, considered in their study whether negative campaigning mobilizes or alienates voters.
 They concluded that data used by Stephen Ansolabehere in a 1994 American Political Science Review article to advance the hypothesis that negative campaigning demobilizes voters was flawed.

 A subsequent study done by Ansolabehere and Shanto Iyengar in 1995 corrected some of the previous study's flaws.
 This study concluded that negative advertising suppressed voter turnout, particularly for Independent voters.
 They speculated that campaigns tend to go negative only if the Independent vote is leaning toward the opponent.
 In doing so, they insure that the swing voters stay home, leaving the election up to base voters.
 They also found that negative ads have a greater impact on Democrats than on Republicans.
 According to them, base Republicans will vote no matter what (and will vote only for a Republican), but Democrats can be influenced to either stay home and not vote at all or to switch sides and vote for a Republican.
 This, combined with the effect negativity has on Independents, led them to conclude that Republicans benefit more from going negative than Democrats.